 - One spouse is financially sophisticated while the other is not

 Many Michigan divorces start as contested cases but settle before trial once discovery reveals the full financial picture or custody evaluations provide clarity.
-Working with an experienced family law attorney can help you assess whether your case genuinely requires litigation or whether settlement negotiations might achieve better results at lower cost.
 Exploring proven strategies to minimize divorce expenses can help you manage costs regardless of which path you ultimately take.

 Your Next Steps